adithya1012/NASA-MCP-Server/README.md

 ## Developper

 I am Adithya.
-I developped this package as part of the internship project.
+I developped this package as part of the MIE internship project.
 Wanted to talk more, shoot me an email at adithyasn7@gmail.com